-- Roundworm: This common parasite gets into chickens through hosts such as earthworms and from the presence of wild birds.
-It commonly is passed through a flock by contamination of food and water with feces.
-It can result in the death of infected chickens by blocking their intestines or by stealing nutrition when the chicken eats.
+This common parasite gets into chickens through hosts such as earthworms and from the presence of wild birds.
+It commonly is passed through a flock via contamination of food and water with feces.
+It can result in the death of infected chickens by blocking their intestines or stealing nutrition when the chicken eats.

-- Tapeworm: These are segmented worms that affect chickens around the world.
-Tapeworms rob chickens of the nutrients they need to live and to produce eggs.
+These are segmented worms that affect chickens around the world.
+Tapeworms rob chickens of the nutrients they need to live and produce eggs.
 Infected chickens may lose weight or fail to grow or thrive.
-A tapeworm infestation itself may not kill chickens, but it can impact their general health.
-This leaves open to contracting a variety of illnesses that could end up killing them if the worms are not removed with a chicken dewormer.

-- Gapeworms: These worms take up residence in the chicken’s windpipe.
+These worms take up residence in the chicken’s windpipe.
 Affected birds may be seen struggling to breathe, a condition known as the gapes.
-This is particularly dangerous for young birds and can kill them if a chicken dewormer isn’t used to protect them.
+It’s particularly lethal for young birds and can kill them if a chicken dewormer isn’t used to protect them.

 Use caution when deworming your chickens.
-Chicken dewormer is unlikely to kill all of the worms infecting your chickens, but it does control them.
+Chicken dewormer is unlikely to kill all the worms infecting your chickens, but it controls them.
 Deworming means that the parasitic worm population in your chickens is reduced.
-The numbers of parasites are reduced to levels that won’t harm your birds.
+The number of parasites is so low that it won’t harm your birds.

 Deworming them too frequently won’t get rid of all of the worms.
-What it will do is to result in the remaining worms becoming resistant to the deworming medications.
+What it will do is result in the remaining worms becoming resistant to the deworming medications.
 Many people choose to rotate the type of medicine used to deworm their chickens.
-This means that the worms encounter a different medication every time, so they’re more likely to be affected.
+It means the worms encounter a different medication every time, making them more likely to be affected.

 Natural Chicken Dewormers

-Some flock owners believe that the commercially available chicken dewormers are harmful to their chickens.
+Some flock owners believe that commercially available chicken dewormers can be harmful to their flocks.
 They prefer to use more natural methods, such as herbs and diatomaceous earth.
-While such methods may have some benefit for chickens, the evidence is limited.
-There is no scientific proof that worming chickens with such natural methods are effective.
+While such methods may have some benefits for chickens, the evidence is limited.
+No scientific proof shows that deworming chickens with such natural methods is effective.

 Some people advocate the use of tobacco as a chicken dewormer.
-The evidence is against this, as it will kill worms but is also likely to harm the chickens.
+The evidence is against this, as it will kill worms but will also likely harm the chickens.
 Tobacco is far too harsh for chickens to consume safely.

-Chickens count on their owners to ensure that they are safe and well-cared for at all times.
-This means that they need a safe place to live and plenty of food and water.
+Chickens count on their owners to ensure they are always safe and well-cared for.
+This means they need a safe place to live and plenty of food and water.
 It also means that flock owners must care for the health of their chickens.
-Chicken dewormer is an important part of that care, as it prevents parasites that can sicken or harm your birds.
+Chicken dewormer is an integral part of that care, as it prevents parasites that can sicken or harm your birds.